MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 ### Desktop UI applications

-15% of `git` users at IDS use the [GitHub Desktop](https://desktop.github.com/) UI application.
+20% of `git` users at IDS use the [GitHub Desktop](https://desktop.github.com/) UI application.

-Other applications that focuses on managing `git` repositories are also available (such as [GitKraken](https://www.gitkraken.com/) or [SourceTree](https://www.sourcetreeapp.com/))
+Other applications that focuses on managing `git` repositories are also available, such as [GitKraken](https://www.gitkraken.com/) or [SourceTree](https://www.sourcetreeapp.com/).

-✔️ If you want to avoid the terminal, and have a nice UI well integrated with GitHub, and really focusing on the `git` repository management
+✔️ If you want to avoid the terminal, and have a nice UI well integrated with GitHub, and only focusing on the `git` repositories management

-✔️ Quite helpful when needing to visualize repositories with complex branching
+✔️ Quite helpful when you need to visualize repositories with complex branching

-❌ Add one more app just for `git` management
+❌ Need to install one more app just for `git` management

 ❌ They don't support all operating systems for most of them

 ---

-## Get familiar with the basic concepts
+## 🐙 Get familiar with the basic concepts

 ### Clone